The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 Barbecues, Fire Pits, and Grills

-Outdoor cooking and fire pits are fun and relaxing ways to enjoy time with friends and family, but they can also lead to fires if not handled properly.
+Outdoor fires feel safer than they are.
 Grills and fire pits can be particularly risky if placed too close to your home or left unattended while burning.

 Safety tips for outdoor grilling and fire pits:

 Charcoal grills can be especially hazardous if the coals aren't fully extinguished.
-After grilling, ensure the coals are completely cool before disposing them in a metal container.
+After grilling, make sure the coals are completely cool before disposing of them in a metal container.

 Fire Safety Products Worth Considering